Not everyone in the world speaks one language, so sometimes your characters shouldn’t either.

 Small everyday phrases slip out all the time, especially if it’s a common phras.
 Saying buongiorno is quite common in Italy.
 For these phrases, put the words in italics with no translation.
 Keep in mind that these are phrases that the reader can figure out with context or already knows.
 If the reader doesn’t know what the character is saying, there’s another way to write those words.

 - Translate non-familiar phrases

 There’s a couple of ways to approach phrases that are not familiar to a reader.
 The first way is to say the foreign words, not in italics, and then translate them afterwards.
 But when you translate them, put those words in italics.
 “Tu as un joli canard!”
 You have a lovely duck!
-(Duolingo kept giving me that phrase and I had to use it somewhere.)
+(Duolingo keeps giving me that phrase and I have to use it somewhere.)
 This helps the reader get into the character’s language while also understanding everything.
-It’s also used more if the character who speaks the second language is the main character, because of course the character knows what is said.
+It’s also used more if the character who speaks the second language is the main character, because of course the main character knows what is said.

 The other way is to not say the unfamiliar phrases at all.
 Instead, write something along the lines of “[s]he slammed her foot into the door and muttered curses in French”.
-This helps the reader understand what’s going on still while having more imagination as to what the character is saying.
+This helps the reader understand what’s going on still while imagining what the character is saying.
 It’s also used more for when the character who speaks the second language is not the main character.
-Sometimes, even the main character won’t know what is said.
+Sometimes, even the main character won’t know what is being said.

-In those instances, writers may write out what the character said, with italics, and not let the main character understand.
+In those instances, writers may write out what the character said in italics and not let the main character understand.
 This lets the reader know what the character said (because we’re probably going to look it up either way) and not the main character.
 This is uncommon, but could work with the right set up.

 If you do use a foreign language, make sure the foreign language is used accurately and have fun with it.